luhvr/massdm-bot-2/README.md

-# credits
-creds to 3lone

-# important
-indentation will need to be fixed
+# indentation will need to be fixed

 # massdm bot 2
 a lil massdm code for bots